awsdocs/amazon-redshift-developer-guide/doc_source/r_EXPLAIN.md

 If a query contains a table that is subject to row\-level security \(RLS\) policies, EXPLAIN displays a special RLS SecureScan node\.
 Amazon Redshift also logs the same node type to the STL\_EXPLAIN system table\.
 EXPLAIN doesn't reveal the RLS predicate that applies to dim\_tbl\.
 The RLS SecureScan node type serves as an indicator that the execution plan contains additional operations that are invisible to the current user\.

-The following example illustrates a RSL SecureScan node\.
+The following example illustrates an RLS SecureScan node\.

 ```
 EXPLAIN